-When CBD is eaten in gummy form or as an edible, it must first pass through your digestive system before it reaches the bloodstream and eventually your endocannabinoid receptors.
-Your digestive system is quite efficient at scrubbing the CBD out, so a bit less gets into your system than a method like vaping or smoking.
-In addition, CBD will take longer to reach your endocannabinoid, but will stay in your body for a longer period of time, 4-8hrs.
+When cannabidiol is eaten in gummy or edible form, it must first pass through your digestive system before it reaches the bloodstream and eventually your endocannabinoid receptors.
+Your digestive system is quite efficient at scrubbing cannabidiol out, so a bit less gets into your system from edibles compared to a method like vaping or smoking.
+In addition, cannabidiol will take longer to reach your endocannabinoid receptors, but will stay in your body for a longer period of time, between four to eight hours.

-Currently, the most popular way to take CBD is sublingually—by putting a few drops of CBD oil under your tongue.
-Thanks to the large number of blood vessels there, CBD can be absorbed into your bloodstream without having to go through the digestive tract.
-This allows more to get into your system and for CBD to reach endocannabinoid receptors more quickly.
+Currently, the most popular way to take cannabidiol is sublingually—by putting a few drops of CBD oil under your tongue.
+Thanks to the large number of blood vessels there, it can be absorbed into your bloodstream without having to go through the digestive tract.
+This allows more to get into your system and for cannabidiol to reach endocannabinoid receptors more quickly.

 Topical CBD creams are good to use for muscle and joint pain.
-Skin is not permeable to CBD, but CBD can make it through the skin to local endocannabinoid receptors through pores.
-This means that you need a bit more CBD to get through the skin, so a higher potency skin cream is usually better.
-CBD is hydrophobic and it cannot travel through the body very easily.
+Skin is not permeable to cannabidiol, but it can make it through the skin to local endocannabinoid receptors through pores.
+This means that you need a bit more of it in a cream if it is to get through the skin, so a higher potency skin cream is usually better.
+Cannabidiol is hydrophobic and it cannot travel through the body very easily.
 This means that CBD applied topically stays in the area where it was applied.

 For more information about dosage, click here.

-Here are a few handy tips to keep in mind when buying CBD.
+Here are a few handy tips to keep in mind when you’re shopping:

 - Buy in the right kind of shop – no gas stations.

 - Read labels carefully and check ingredients.
-Hemp oil, for example, contains no CBD whatsoever.
-If you want CBD oil, don’t buy hemp oil.
+Hemp oil, for example, contains no cannabidiol whatsoever.

 - Avoid products made from hemp seed or stalks.
-Most of the CBD in hemp plants are in the flower.
+Most of the cannabidiol is in the hemp flower.